 Those of us aging a little quicker than we’d like to be will remember how simple the old-school cars were.

-A simple printed manual and a small box of tools were just about all that was once required to fix just about any problem that surfaced on your car, and before you knew it, you were back on the road in no time.
+A simple printed manual and a small box of tools were just about all that was once required to fix just about any problem that surfaced in your car, and before you knew it, you were back on the road in no time.

 However, when you lift the hood on most modern cars, it’s likely to be a different story.
-Sure, the fancy plastic covers are significantly more pleasing to the eye than the oil-covered engines of old, but your shiny new bay is likely to laugh when you begin trying to resolve your issues with your basic tool kit.
+Sure, the fancy plastic covers are significantly more pleasing to the eye than the oil-covered cable-ridden engines of old, but your shiny new bay is likely to laugh when you begin trying to resolve your issues with your basic tool kit.

 Modern interiors provide every gadget and gizmo imaginable that’ll allow you to achieve the ultimate comfort on your long journey, and it’s the same story under the hood, too.

 Problems that were once solvable with nuts, bolts, and a spanner are a distant memory, as on-board diagnostics have become the new norm.